Nikhilkashid21/TypoMeter/readme.md

->what is TypoMeter ?

-Here You are provided with an platform where you can check your typing speed.
+Easy and simple platform made using HTML,CSS and Javascript. where you can check your typing speed.

 >Check out site @ here